kilam8900/Custom-Kernel-SM-A325F/Documentation/networking/msg_zerocopy.rst

 =====

 The MSG_ZEROCOPY flag enables copy avoidance for socket send calls.
-The feature is currently implemented for TCP and UDP sockets.
+The feature is currently implemented for TCP sockets.

 Opportunity and Caveats